[So don’t be too good or wise!]

 I can’t be the only one grappling with the pangs of growth.
-Recently I was reading how the Bald Eagle has to go through some awkward patterns of plumage growth before it’s bright white head of feathers grows in fully, and I’ve felt that way myself– just awkward.
+Recently I was reading how the Bald Eagle has to go through some awkward patterns of plumage growth before it’s bright white head of feathers grows in fully.
+I’ve felt that way myself– just awkward.

 I try to convince myself that I’ve got things in the bag, but then it becomes clear pretty quickly that I don’t, when that pep in my step turns to discouragement or fear.
-Then I run back to God for that peace of mind, and He’s kind enough to appease His imbalanced (yet loveable?) daughter.
+Then I run to the Lord for that peace of mind, and He’s kind enough to appease His imbalanced (yet loveable?) daughter.

 The best word of advice I received recently was “Just do your thing.”
-(I do realize–with the wrong perspective–this could be dangerous advice too, but it made me think.)
-I realized I wasn’t “just doing my thing” I was forgetting who God created me to be, and I was trying to reach for something else.
-(Something more)?
+(I do realize, that with the wrong perspective this could be dangerous advice, too, but it made me think.)
+I wasn’t “just doing my thing” I was forgetting who God created me to be, and I was trying to reach for something else.
+(Something more?)

 “So don’t be too good or too wise!
 Why destroy yourself?
 On the other hand, don’t be too wicked either.
 Don’t be a fool!
 Why die before your time?
 Pay attention to these instructions, for anyone who fears God will avoid both extremes.” —Ecclesiastes 7:16-18